Jeremy-Min-Yang/minecraft-mcp-server-pixel/README.md

 - `send-chat` — Send a chat message in-game

 ### Pixel Art
-- `build-pixel-art` — Build a pixel art image from a 2D array of block types
+- `build-pixel-art` — Build a pixel art image from a 2D array of block types or given description of user

 ## 🎨 Pixel Art Example

-To create pixel art, provide a 2D array of block types, an origin point, and a direction:
+To create pixel art, provide a 2D array of block types, an origin point, and a direction or ask the LLM to create certain image:

 ```javascript
 // Example pixel art command